dustalov/greeb/README.md

 ```

 ### Segmentation API

-Also it can be used to solve the text segmentation problems
+The analyzer can also be used to perform text segmentation
-such as sentence detection tasks.
+into sentences, i.e. for sentence detection.

 ```ruby
 text = 'Hello!
 How are you?'